percevalw/metanno/docs/index.md

 Unlike many other alternatives, when used in JupyterLab, it does not require users to open any ports or leave their notebook to launch a server.
-It also allows users to write their own apps in Python and while automatically benefiting from the speed of client run Javascript code with a React-based implementation.
+It also allows users to write their own apps in Python while automatically benefiting from the speed of client-side JavaScript code with a React-based implementation.

 ### Interactive and customizable by design